mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 ## **_Credits_**

 * This project is inspired by [GoOutdoors](https://www.gooutdoors.co.uk/).
 The code is taken by following the Boutique Ado project from Code Institute.
+On top of codes and functions you can see the reference for the code.
-* HTML symbols taken from https://www.toptal.com/designers/htmlarrows/symbols/.
+* To adjust the font size ,for mobile view, of the icons in the navbar-mobile, the toggle-button and the increse/decrese buttons in product detail page, the code come from Boutique Ado.